ibexa/documentation-developer/docs/permissions/limitation_reference.md

 ## Subtree limitation

-The Subtree (`Subtree`) limitation specifies whether the user has access to content within a specific Subtree of location, in case of `content/create` the parent Subtree of location is evaluated.
+The subtree (`Subtree`) limitation specifies whether the user has access to content within a specific subtree of location, in case of `content/create` the parent subtree of location is evaluated.

 This limitation can be used as a role limitation.